Assignment 9: Mandelthreads

 Update your repository

-Do a fetch upstream to obtain the basecode for this assignment.
+Do a SYNC FORK to obtain the basecode for this assignment.
+This is a button on your Github repository.

 1. Mandelbrot